 Perry R. Miller

 Professor; Ph.D.
 1992, University of Minnesota; M.S.
 1989, University of Guelph; B.S.
 1984, University of Saskatchewan.
-Development of dryland management principles for diversified cropping systems in the Northern Plains, to optimize soil water and N use efficiency, improve soil quality, increase or stabilize economic returns and sustainable practices.
+Development of diversified cropping systems under water-limited conditions to maintain or improve soil quality, economic returns and sustainable practices.
 Resource-use-efficiency in no-till and organic systems, spring and winter pulse crop agronomy, annual pea forage and green manure systems, and farming strategies for reducing greenhouse gas emissions.

 - American Society of Agronomy (1989 – 2013)

 - Canadian Society of Agronomy (1987 – 2013)